amirparsadd/Blind-Ranking/README.md

 ## How To Play

 1. First Download All The Required Packages By Doing `npm i`
-2. Then Start The Game By Doing `node .`
+2. Then Start The Game By Doing `npm start`

 ## Contribution